MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/index-object-dao.md

 4. Append the **Field** object to the **Fields** collection.

 5. Append the **Index** object to the **Indexes** collection.

     > [!NOTE]
-    > <P>The <STRONG>Clustered</STRONG> property is ignored for databases that use the Microsoft Access database engine, which doesn't support clustered indexes.</P>
+    > The **Clustered** property is ignored for databases that use the Microsoft Access database engine, which doesn't support clustered indexes.

 ## Example